"I live with no boundaries... I don't like being boxed in."

 He's funnier than you.
 He's self-deprecating because he's secure in himself.
 He isn't defensive because he isn't intimidated.
 He dissolves tension with humor.
 And make no mistake, he's usually in control.

 Remember when Drake invited him to film the "Laugh Now Cry Later" video at Nike headquarters?
 Instead of being starstruck, Druski spent the day "walking around talking to people like I was the CEO."
-That's pure Type 8 energy: walking into any room like you own it.
+He wasn't performing confidence for the camera.
+Nike employees just encountered a guy who acted like the building was already his.

 His "Coulda Been Records" character works precisely because it taps into that natural confidence.
 As the mock label CEO, he can hilariously roast aspiring "artists" with the brutal honesty of someone who feels completely entitled to judge others.